leanloia/didyouwatchthis/README.md

 The **MVP** will cover the following:

 - **Homepage**: the homepage will presents the app description and show access to the web's features.
-- **RandomMovie**: shows the user a random-search of content, with a detail description and links to other platforms.
+- **RandomMovie**: shows the user a random-search of content, with a detail description.
 - **Q/A**: shows the who's, what's and why's of the project.
 - **Register**: a form to new users.
 - **Login**: a sign in form to existing users.